piroak-kr1/nyeok-backend/nyeok-dotenv/README.md

 ## Examples

-### Handling secrets
+### Handling Secrets

-You may have `.secret` files in local, and set .gitignore for them.
-However you don't want to ship `.secret` files to production environment.
-Instead, you can set environment variables directly in k8s, and `nyeok-dotenv` will load them in your env class.
+You may have `.secret` files locally but don't want to include them in production.
+Instead, set environment variables directly in Kubernetes, and `nyeok-dotenv` will load them.

 ```
 .